api3dao/oev-docs/docs/oev-searchers/in-depth/index.md

 <!-- NOTE: Make sure these are sorted alphabetically; title matches information in @api3/contracts; homepage points to the dApp market (can differ from dApp landing page) -->

+The following table includes dApps which integrated OEV proxies and are good candidates for OEV searching.
+The chain and dApp alias define are unique for every market and are required when implementing searcher bots.

 | dApp                                                 | Chain   | dApp alias       |
 | ---------------------------------------------------- | ------- | ---------------- |
 | [dTRINITY](https://dtrinity.org/)                    | Fraxtal | `dtrinity`       |